The Truth About Poverty In Britain Is Much Worse Than You Think

-One of the Thatcher legacies of the 1980’s and 90’s was intensified by her successor John Major in 1994, who was famed for his attack on the quantity of beggars on Britain’s streets as a result of their merciless actions against the poor and what turned out to be a failed housing policy.
+One of the Thatcher legacies of the 1980s and ’90s was intensified by her successor John Major in 1994, who was famed for his attack on the number of beggars on Britain’s streets as a result of their merciless actions against the poor and what turned out to be a failed housing policy.
 Major said he wanted to “remove their offensive and unjustified presence from the streets.”
 The headlines “Major Declares War On Beggars” was reported widely.

 From all this, it appears that at least 20% of the UK population are living in abject poverty and another 20-25% very close to it.

 You would have thought in one of the worlds wealthiest nations that eradicating absolute poverty would have been a defining challenge, a proud achievement to attain.
 Instead, the clock has been turned backwards.
 The government target of no child poverty by 2020 is no longer even an aspiration.
 In fact, the government even went as far as to scrap the 2020 child poverty targets for obvious embarrassing reasons.